 WashingtonExec: If we were to speak directly to your leadership team, what would it say is your management style?

 Gupta: Intense, hands-on and unafraid to roll up my sleeves and do whatever needs to be done.
 I believe a small business leader cannot be remote and simply delegate.
 It is important to always demonstrate a willingness to do whatever needs to be done.
 No task is beneath any individual, especially a leader.

 WashingtonExec: How would your team describe your leadership qualities?

 Gupta: Open to new ideas and suggestions, transparent and a woman of integrity.

 WashingtonExec: What was a turning point or inflection point in your career?

 Gupta: I always wanted to be an entrepreneur and lead a business.
 When I decided to follow my dream, job circumstances made the timing right, but I hadn’t done any advanced planning regarding starting a business.
 Nonetheless, I took a leap of faith knowing I had the passion, work ethic and persistence to make my dream a reality.
-Without benefit of any business training, belief in self — and a few individuals who provided mentorship and guidance — enabled me to build Electrosoft into the successful small business it is today.
+Without the benefit of any business training, belief in self — and a few individuals who provided mentorship and guidance — enabled me to build ElectroSoft into the successful small business it is today.

 WashingtonExec: What is the No. 1 business book that had the largest impact on your life or professional development?